menu

 Demographics

-The population of Salineville has a very low overall level of education: only 9.66% of people over 25 hold a 4-year college degree or higher.
+The citizens of Salineville have a very low rate of college education: just 9.66% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Salineville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salineville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Salineville include German, Irish, English, Italian, and Scottish.